OllieJones/index-wp-mysql-for-speed/readme.txt

 Experience with large sites shows that many MySQL slowdowns can be improved by better keys.
 You only need run this plugin once to get its benefits.

+<h4>How can I monitor my database's operation?</h4>

+On the Index MySQL page (from your Tools menu on your dashboard), you will find the "Monitor Database Operations" tab.
+Use it to request monitoring for a number of minutes you choose.

+You can monitor

+* either the site (your user-visible pages) or the dashboard, or both.
+* all pageviews, or a random sample.
+(Random samples are useful on very busy sites.)

+Once you have gathered monitoring information, you can view the queries, and sort them by how long they take.
+Or you can save the monitor information to a file and show it to somebody who knows about database operations.

+It's a good idea to monitor for a five-minute interval when your site is busy.
+Once you've completed a monitor, you can examine it to determine which database operations are slowing you down the most.

 = Credits =
 * Marco Cesarato for his LiteSQLParser.
+* Allan Jardine for Datatables.net.
+* Japreet Sethi for advice, and testing on his large installation.
 * Rick James for everything.

 == Frequently Asked Questions ==